samwell-ho/openpgp-ca/README.md

 The private key material for those users is printed to stdout (the admin needs to take appropriate steps to get those keys to the users' machines).

-These users can then automatically authenticate each other, as soon as the users' OpenPGP implementations have copies of the user keys and the OpenPGP CA admin's key.
+These users can automatically authenticate each other, as soon as the users' OpenPGP implementations have copies of the user keys and the OpenPGP CA admin's key.